The following is a Plus Edition article written by and copyright by Dick Eastman.

 Even worse, the inks and laser printer toner we use today will fade in a few years, even if the paper survives.
 I already have papers in my filing cabinet I wrote or photocopied 25 or 30 years ago that have faded quite a bit.
 Some are already difficult to read because of faded ink or photocopy toner.
 Those papers probably will be unreadable in another 25 or 30 years.

 As we have seen recently in several places around the world, paper is especially fragile.
-Paper documents are easily destroyed by fires, floods, earthquakes, or building collapse.
-On a couple of recent occasions, valuable paper documents have been lost forever due to simple burst water pipes.
+Paper documents are easily destroyed by fires, floods, earthquakes, mold, mildew, or building collapse.
+On several occasions, valuable paper documents have been lost forever due to simple burst water pipes.

 In archivist circles, the preferred solution is to “digitize data so as to preserve it.”
 However, even digitizing requires some serious precautions and planning.
-Today’s common choice for long-term digital data storage is CD-ROM or DVD-ROM disks.
-However, the technology has only appeared in the past two decades; so, we do not yet know if these devices will store data for a century or more.
+In the past few years, the common choice for long-term digital data storage was CD-ROM or DVD-ROM disks.
+However, the technology has only appeared in the past three decades; so, we do not yet know if these devices will store data for a century or more.
 Some studies indicate that the information may not last that long.
 In fact, there is proof that some CD-ROM disks may not reliably last even one decade!
 Perhaps one out of every ten disks will become unreadable within ten years with a higher percentage suffering the same fate over 20 or 30 years.